Err0x404/Coin-Rangers-Debt-Hero/PRIVACY_TERMS/PRIVACY_TERMS.md

 The Game only requests necessary permissions required for gameplay operation (such as storage read/write access).
 We will not use these permissions for any other purposes.

 ## 4. Contact Us
-If you have any questions regarding privacy, please contact: [Your Email Address].
+If you have any questions regarding privacy, please contact: [fukubulsht@protonmail.com].

 ------